 (a) A site evaluation report approving the site for the type and quantity of waste to be disposed.
 Agents may waive the requirement for the report and fee for applications for repair or alteration permits.

-(b) A land use compatibility statement from the appropriate land use authority signifying that the proposed land use is compatible with the Land Conservation and Development Commission-acknowledged comprehensive plan or complies with the statewide planning goals.
+(b) A land use compatibility statement from the appropriate land use authority as required in OAR chapter 340, division 018.

 (c) Plans and specifications for the onsite system proposed for installation within the area identified and approved by the agent in a site evaluation report.
 The agent must determine and request the minimum level of detail necessary to insure proper system construction.